pangyuteng/ghetto-gex/README.md

 ### usage

-+ you will first need to apply for a TastyTrade trading account [use my referal link](https://open.tastytrade.com/signup?referralCode=VH3PTJ43AD), then request for API acess, and get a Sandbox credential. this gets you access to 15-min delayed quotes.
-I have not gotten this API thing to work with production credentials yet, i locks me out immediately, and I can trade... so for now, am using only Sandbox for fun.
++ you will first need to apply for a TastyTrade trading account [use my referal link](https://open.tastytrade.com/signup?referralCode=VH3PTJ43AD), then request for API access, and get a Sandbox credential. this gets you access to 15-min delayed quotes.
+You can also try to access the API with producion credentials, but be careful as it could lock your account if you are doing developer with constant get_session triggeres, so dont attempt doing dev with prod credentials, especially when you are actively trading, if account locked, you'll need to contact tastytrade for support.

 + git clone the repo